Skip to main content

 Psychosocial support helps support people to care for themselves and for their relationships with others.
 This helps people feel safe and better able to deal with a crisis.

-The British Red Cross psychosocial and mental health team helps both the people affected by crises, and the Red Cross staff and volunteers who support them.
+The British Red Cross Mental Health and Psychosocial Support Service helps both the people affected by crises, and the Red Cross staff and volunteers who support them.
 Working through a team of trained psychosocial staff and volunteers provides a range of services including one-to-one support, resources, education and referrals to other services.

 We can support anyone giving or receiving a service within the Red Cross, from emergency response to refugee casework.
 Our support helps people deal with and recover from difficult experiences.